March 1923

 Macardle (1999), pg 837

-Despite Lynch’s ‘Amusement Order’ (see March 14th), a world heavyweight boxing match between Mike McTigue and Louis Mbarick Fall goes ahead in La Scala Theatre, Princes St, Dublin.
+Despite Lynch’s ‘Amusement Order’ (see Mar-14-23/3), a world heavyweight boxing match between Mike McTigue and Louis Mbarick Fall goes ahead in La Scala Theatre, Princes St, Dublin.
 Anti-Treaty volunteers try to disrupt the fight but a heavy security presence prevents them.

-A pro-Treaty soldier, Private John Little, is accidently shot in Collins (Royal) Barracks and Colonel McDonnell, O/C of the pro-Treaty Dublin Brigade is seriously wounded by his own troops at Kingsbridge.
-Frank Bolster, pro-Treaty army Intelligence Officer, is wounded at the Theatre Royal at Hawkins St, Dublin
+A Free State soldier, Private John Little, is accidently shot in Collins (Royal) Barracks and Colonel McDonnell, O/C of the Free State Dublin Brigade is seriously wounded by his own troops at Kingsbridge.

 Dorney (2017), pgs 247-248